Anioko/flask-user-management/README.md

 * Flask-SQLAlchemy for databases
 * Flask-WTF for forms

-If you have other resources you want to create in this application, you can make a separate folder for each one of those within the `app directory`.
+If you have other resources you want to create in this application, you can make a separate folder for each one of those within the `app` directory.

 ### Built With
 * [Python](https://www.python.org)